szoftveres/RF_Microwave/Microstrip/pad_comp/README.md

 ![sim_nocomp2](sim_nocomp2.png)

-This can be compensated by making this parasitic capacitance part of a lumped-element transmission line segment (Pi-network), which can be easily realized using microstrip technology.
+This can be compensated by absorbing this parasitic capacitance into a lumped-element transmission line segment (Pi-network), which can be easily realized using microstrip technology.

 ![sim_comp2](sim_comp2.png)